Canonicity of Proofs in Constructive Modal Logic: Introduction

-In this paper we define a new \mlcalc for $\CK$ by considering additional rewriting rules that allow us to retrieve a one-to-one correspondence between terms in normal form and winning innocent strategies, that is, providing more canonical representatives for proofs with respect to natural deduction and \mlts defined in the literature.
+In fact, this undesirable behavior disappear when considering the Winning Innocent Strategies for $\CK$ defined in \cite{acc:cat:str:games}.
+In this syntax, both the above natural deduction derivations correspond to the same strategy below.

-From the technical point-of-view, we obtain this result by extending the operational semantics of the \mlcalc with the appropriate new reduction rules for the explicit substitution encoded by the $\letcon$, dealing with contraction and weakening of variables bound by the $\letcon$.
+\myparagraph{Contribution} In this paper we define a new \mlcalc for $\CK$ by considering additional rewriting rules that allow us to retrieve a one-to-one correspondence between terms in normal form and winning innocent strategies, that is, providing more canonical representatives for proofs with respect to natural deduction and \mlts defined in the literature.
+From the technical point-of-view, we obtain this result by extending the operational semantics of the \mlcalc with the appropriate new reduction rules for the explicit substitution encoded by the $\letcon$, dealing with contraction and weakening operating on the variables bound by the $\letcon$.
 We call this set of rules the $\kappa$-reduction, which we show to be strongly normalizing using elementary combinatorial methods.
-In order to deal with the interaction of the $\eta$-expansion with $\kappa$-reduction, we define a restricted $\eta$-expansion following an approach similar to the one used in \cite{mints:closed,kes:fix,jay:eta}.
-We prove strong normalization our restricted version of the $\eta$-expansion.
+In order to deal with the interaction of the $\eta$-reduction with $\beta$-reduction, we define a restricted $\eta$-reduction following an approach similar to the one used in \cite{mints:closed,kes:fix,jay:eta}.
+We prove strong normalization and confluence for our new operational semantics.

-After proving confluence and strong normalization for our \mlcalc, we provide a canonical typing system inspired by focussed sequent calculi (see, e.g., \cite{andreoli:01}) providing a unique typing derivation for each term in normal form.
-We conclude by establishing a one-to-one correspondence between proofs of this calculi and the winning strategies defined in \cite{acc:cat:str:games}, therefore a one-to-one correspondence with terms in normal form.
+After proving confluence and strong normalization for our \mlcalc, we provide a canonical typing system inspired by focused sequent calculi (see, e.g., \cite{andreoli:01}) providing a unique typing derivation for each term in normal form.
+We conclude by establishing a one-to-one correspondence between the winning strategies defined in \cite{acc:cat:str:games} and proofs of this calculi, therefore with terms in normal form.